Past Event: Wednesday, December 7, 2022

 Chetan Hans

-Partner – CFO services
+Partner – Head of CFO services

-Chetan has more than 16 years of experience in servicing large national and multinational clients in the areas of Assurance, Indian GAAP, US GAAP and IFRS technical accounting advisory, specialising in financial instruments, leases, consolidation and revenue recognition.
+Chetan has 16 years of experience in servicing large national and multinational clients in the areas of Assurance, Indian GAAP, US GAAP and IFRS technical accounting advisory, specialising in financial instruments, leases, consolidation and revenue recognition.

 Jatin Kalra